ohbm/hackathon2019/ReadMe.md

 * Physical location (Fri PM)
 * Physical location (Sat AM)

-Please make sure your group is represented there to make it easy for others to find you and join in!
+Please make sure your group had represented there to make it easy for others to find you and join in!

 ### Venues